Skip to content

 Venture-backed · Engagement Read

 The problem.
-A venture-backed health tech company was a year into a product that wasn’t finding fit.
-Before writing another line of feature code, they needed to know which version of the business actually worked — different pricing, different customer segments, different service models.
+A venture-backed health tech company had spent a year on a product that wasn’t catching on.
+Before they wrote any more of it, they needed to know which version of the business actually worked — different prices, different types of customer, different ways of delivering the service.

 Aaron, founder of Stealthy Good, in his Boone office.